-A single award of $50,000 is presented annually.
-The SHRM Foundation encourages nominations of scholars with a significant body of work in the field of HR.
+A single award of $50,000 is presented annually during SHRM's Volunteer Leader Business Meeting.
+The SHRM Foundation encourages nominations of academics with a significant body of work in the field of HR research.

 How to Apply